 12 Fantastic Uses for Apples

 If I were to ask you what your favorite apple was, what would it be?
 Maybe you prefer a Red Delicious or a Honeycrisp because of their notably sweet flavor?
 Or perhaps you really enjoy a Granny Smith or a Pink Lady for their tartness.
 Which by the way, makes them perfect choices for an apple pie.
-No matter which apple you prefer, rest assured that they’re incredibly good for you, but that’s not what this post is about.
+No matter which apple you prefer, rest assured that they’re perfect for you, but that’s not what this post is about.
 Make sure you check out these fantastic uses for apples.
 Plus, please tell me your favorite apple choice.
 My favorite apple is Honeycrisp, not the price, but the taste is the best!

 Fantastic Uses for Apples